Kenneth Davey: Early life

 Davey was born in Leigh-on-Sea, Essex and attended Silcoates School, near Wakefield.
-He studied History at Merton College, Oxford, from 1951 to 1954, graduating with an MA (Oxon).
+He studied history at Merton College, Oxford, from 1951 to 1954, graduating with an MA (Oxon).
 Between 1954 and 1956, he did national service in Cyprus with the Royal Artillery, taking part in undercover operations during the Cyprus Emergency.

 Local government specialist

 After his military service, Davey joined the Colonial Service.
 He was posted to Uganda in 1956, serving as a District Officer and Magistrate in Toro District.
 He then had stints in Bunyoro, Masindi and Mbale.
 In 1962, he was posted to the Ministry of Local Government in Kampala, before in 1964 becoming Senior Courts Advisor at the Ministry of Justice.
 His final Colonial Service posting was as Chief Regional Inspector, Ministry of Local Government, Kampala, from 1966, where he was responsible for local government finance reform.
 In 1969, he joined the Institute of Local Government Studies at the University of Birmingham.

 In his years as a specialist in local government, notably local finance, Davey worked for HM Overseas Civil Service, the World Bank, the Department for International Development (DFID), United Nations Human Settlements Programme (UNCHS), the Council of Europe and European Union (EU).

 His work in latter years focused particularly on assistance to local government reform in Central and Eastern Europe, and he was director of research into the institutional framework of urban management.

-Between 1972-2008, he carried out consultancies on intergovernmental fiscal relations and public administration reform for the Council of Europe, DFID, EU, UNCHS, United Nations Development Programme, World Bank and other agencies in Bangladesh, Bosnia-Herzegovina, Brazil, China, Croatia, Czech Republic, Georgia, Hungary, India, Indonesia, Jordan, Kenya, Macedonia, Mexico, Moldova, Nepal, Pakistan, Philippines, Poland, Romania, Russia, Serbia, South Africa, Sudan, Tanzania, Turkey and Uganda.
+Between 1972 and 2008, he carried out consultancies on intergovernmental fiscal relations and public administration reform for the Council of Europe, DFID, EU, UNCHS, United Nations Development Programme, World Bank and other agencies in Bangladesh, Bosnia-Herzegovina, Brazil, China, Croatia, Czech Republic, Georgia, Hungary, India, Indonesia, Jordan, Kenya, Macedonia, Mexico, Moldova, Nepal, Pakistan, Philippines, Poland, Romania, Russia, Serbia, South Africa, Sudan, Tanzania, Turkey and Uganda.

 University of Birmingham

-From 1969–2000, he taught at the School of Public Policy at the University of Birmingham.
-His posts included Professor of Development Administration (1981–2000), Director, Institute of Local Government Studies (1983–88) and Head of School (1988–89).
+From 1969 to 2000, he taught at the School of Public Policy at the University of Birmingham.
+His posts included professor of development administration (1981–2000), director, Institute of Local Government Studies (1983–88) and head of school (1988–89).